 Clients hire you because they feel a connection with you.
 They trust you.
 And they ultimately have confidence that you will manage and execute their wedding plans exactly how they’re envisioning it.
-If you want to lead successful client meetings in preparation for their wedding day, it’s imperative that we plan, be organized and come prepared.
+If you want to lead productive and successful client meetings in preparation for their wedding day, it’s imperative that we plan, be organized and come prepared.
 It’s your role as their Wedding Planner and Coordinator to guide them through the steps of the planning process and gather the information needed, while also making them feel loved on and most importantly, heard.

 Here are some ways you can steer your client meetings in a positive and exciting direction:

 A couple days in advance, begin by working through client details you need to review with them.
 Is this your first meeting after they booked with you?
 Make a list of all essential line items you must cover – anything from vendor updates and timeline unknowns, to tablescape décor details and formal exit logistics.
 Make note of the information you already know as well as outlining what you need to know.